zvory/guide-to-coop/README.md

 It's probably mentally unhealthy to obsess, but success tastes sweet and I fueled my side projects with anxiety about my career and failure.
 I would see my future stretching out in front of me, constantly doing shit jobs at shit companies, watching all my friends be successful and happy, and that would motivate me.
 Should you do this?
 I feel like ethically I can't recommend it, some people reading this might already be super obsessive and neurotic, and this validation they should obsess more will destroy them.
 I don't want to have someone wracked with anxiety to get even more anxiety after reading this.
 At the same time when I see people say "don't worry too much" and "you'll get the good coops eventually" I get angry because I hard disagree with that.
 There is a correct amount of worrying and anxiety, too little is bad, just the same as too much.

 I intentionally fed my anxiety, eventually getting nightmares about work, but it worked out for me and it increased my output.
-I'm mentally healthy and happy, and getting my career started was the first bit of confidence I needed to build the rest of myself up.
+And now because of my early investments in my skills these days I just have a fun time at work every day and have never stressed about my perf rating.

 Coop is great because if you fail you have time to prepare for your next shot, and you get six chances.

 ### The offer
 If you do get an offer: negotiate.
 They will _never_ take away your offer because you tried to negotiate.
 Always ask for a few dollars more, especially if you have a competing offer.
 Just ask nicely, "Hey, could you increase the salary from 20 to 24 an hour?
 I would feel a lot more confident about my decision if you could do that for me" or "I have an offer from AutoSoft, and while I would love to work with you, I couldn't justify it if I could get more there".
 If they say something like "HR won't let me" that's a lie, but you probably don't have enough leverage to negotiate anyway.
 I used to negotiate for jobs (and return offers) I knew I wasn't going to take just to practice or get better leverage.
 This advice is more important for fulltime, but it's good to get into the habit now.